rust-db/barrel/README.md

 ## Example

 The API was recently completely changed to potentially easily allow different database backends to be used.
 The current iteration of the API can be seen below.
 Some of the functions might not fully work yet or need tweaking.
-In fact, most of the functions haven't been properly hooked up yet 😅
+In fact, a lot of the functions haven't been properly hooked up yet 😅

 ```rust
 extern crate barrel;